 - Bloom Recovery (Murfreesboro, women only) – (615) 802-0500

-These options are on the list because we work with them every day, especially in conjunction with our outpatient programs in-person (at our Nashville Clinic or Knoxville Clinic) or virtually.
-Whether you attend JourneyPure’s outpatient program or go elsewhere, sober living combined with outpatient treatment can only help you.
+These options are on the list because we work with them every day, especially in conjunction with our in-person outpatient programs (like at our outpatient rehabs in Nashville, TN) or virtually.
+Whether you attend JourneyPure’s IOP program or go elsewhere, sober living combined with outpatient treatment can only help you.

 Do what it takes to stay sober!

 JourneyPure.com doctors follow rigorous sourcing guidelines and cite only trustworthy sources of information, including peer-reviewed journals, count records, academic organizations, highly regarded nonprofit organizations, government reports and their own expertise with decades in the fields and their own personal recovery.